Where does a design originate? in the case of our Tala embroidery, the answer is a long one, steeped in design history from several continents.

 This past year, Pendleton loaned archival blankets to the Maryhill Museum of Art for an exhibit of antique trade blankets.
 Along with our blankets were incredible examples from private blanket collections around the country.

-Maryhill is around 80 miles from Portland, home to our headquarters.
+Maryhill is around 80 miles from Portland, Oregon, which is home to our headquarters.
 Many Pendleton employees made the trip up the Columbia Gorge to see the exhibit, and all the other incredible exhibits housed in the former home of Sam Hill.
-Hill was a true character, an entrepreneur whose vision for the Gorge didn’t quite come together as he planned, but whose ambition resulted in a Columbia Gorge highway, and a stone mansion that now houses the museum.
+Hill was a true character, an entrepreneur whose vision for the Gorge didn’t come together as he planned, but whose ambition resulted in the Columbia Gorge Highway, and an imposing stone mansion that now houses the museum.

 By Cacophony – Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=3797891

 Among the exhibits were gorgeous beaded bags that featured the balanced, complex Native American beadwork of Plateau and Columbia River tribes.

 Floral designs became popular in the work of Native Americans in the 1800s, after students in the reservation schools were exposed to European fabric designs, many of which were influenced by ancient Asian tapestries.
 Native American artists were inspired by these previous fabrics, but they added another meaningful layer; they incorporated cultural and religious symbols for their beliefs into the European floral designs, encoding these designs with a secret language of flowers.